CIT2202/sql-joins/README.md

 * Display a list of all films that are categorised as thriller or crime
 * Display the number of films classified under each certificate
 * Display the number of films for each genre
-* Display the complete details - certificate genres etc. for 'Dangerous Minds'
+* Display the complete details - certificate, genres etc. for 'Dangerous Minds'
 * Display all the 15 rated films that are categorised as comedies
 * Display the average duration of the films classified under each certificate.
 Order this list by duration from longest to shortest.